What Is Middle Mile Delivery in 2024? Trends and Software

 Additionally, among your new fuel-saving company policies, you can also include left turn avoidance (or right turn avoidance in left-hand driving countries).
 The benefits of avoiding left turns on your routes include fuel and time savings.
 You can read all about why and how UPS avoids left turns and what benefits they managed to leverage by doing so in the How UPS Route Optimization Software (ORION) Helps Drivers Make On-Time Deliveries article.

-Furthermore, Route4Me’s route planning software features a calculator that can measure your fleet’s CO2 pound emissions per individual vehicle or your entire fleet.
+Furthermore, Route4Me’s fastest route management software features a calculator that can measure your fleet’s CO2 pound emissions per individual vehicle or your entire fleet.
 With this tool, you can estimate the amount of fuel each truck uses per day.
 This offers you real insights into how successful your efforts of having a greener fleet are.

 Strategies and tips for reducing CO2 emissions on your middle mile routes.